-In general, exhibitors may use sound equipment in their booths so long as the noise level does not disrupt the activities of neighboring exhibitors.
+In general, exhibitors may use sound equipment in their booths so long as the noise level does not disrupt the activities of neighbouring exhibitors.
 Speakers and other sound devices should be positioned to direct sound into the booth rather than into the aisle.
 Rule of thumb: Sound and noise should not exceed 85 decibels when measured from the aisle immediately in front of a booth.
 (Refer to OSHA at www.osha.europa.eu/en for more information.)
-For permission to broadcast music in France please contact the SACEM organisation.